chef/chef-web-docs/content/unified_mode.md

 ## Unified Mode for Recipes

 We plan to deliver Unified Mode support in Chef Infra recipes in a Chef Infra Client 17 release in 2021.
-Currently, `unified_mode` can only be set for resources.

 ## Unified Mode Isolation